 Reading Challenge is a short-term reading intervention, developed by a JCSP Coordinator.
-Students are challenged to read a book a week for six weeks.
+Students are challenged to read a piece of reading material for six weeks.
 Parental involvement is an element of this intervention.
-Reading Challenge motivates students to read and review books; they also track their reading and are awarded for successfully meeting the reading challenge.
-The following support materials can be provided to schools:
+Reading Challenge motivates students to read and review books and other types of reading material; they also track their reading and are awarded for successfully meeting the reading challenge.
+The following support materials can be provided to d) Reading Challenge Top Up Initiative:

-- "Reading Challenge" teacher guidelines - "Reading Challenge" booklet-Student book review - "Reading Challenge" student achievement certificate - "Reading Challenge" wall posters (A3)
+- "Reading Challenge" teacher guidelines - "Reading Challenge" booklet-Student book review - "Reading Challenge" student achievement certificate - "Reading Challenge" wall posters (A3 e) Readalong Initiative: